 Okay, I put this one in myself.
 However, I do see this being asked a lot.
 I’ve seen some people on travel forums advising others not to hire travel agents, but many of them seem to be misinformed.

 Dreaming of Hawaii, but not ready to travel just yet?
 Sign up for my newsletter!
-You will receive a weekly “Aloha Friday” email with travel tips, Hawaii deals and more.
+You will receive a weekly “Aloha Friday” email with travel tips, Hawaii deals, and more.
 I’ll be there whenever you’re ready to plan your vacation.
 Sign up below.
-Ready now?
-Feel free to contact me by email or set up a time for me to call you.